 Lansing Lugnuts Baseball Game

 Michigan is home to diverse cities and beautiful parks and lakes, and summer is the best time to explore!
 We will travel to different areas in Michigan to help you explore both our cities and our landscapes.
-Potential excursions include city tours of Detroit, and beach day on Lake Michigan, or a day trip to Mackinac Island in Northern Michigan.
+Potential excursions include a visit to a state park and a beach day on Lake Michigan.

 Graduation Ceremony

 Celebrate with your new friends the completion of your American Semester Program Short Course!
-Take part in an American style graduation (after decorating your grad cap!), celebrate with your professors, and eat dinner at out Kellogg Conference Center and Hotel.
+Take part in an American style graduation (after decorating your grad cap) and celebrate with your professors.

 Learning Outcomes